-- Supporting small and medium enterprises for competitiveness; - Encourage training and development including skills enhancement; - Advance the area's competitive advantage by introducing participatory tools and eradicating red tape.
+- Encourage training and development including skills enhancement; - Advance the area's competitive advantage by introducing participatory tools and eradicating red tape.

 4. Key programmes to address the economic development goals in Overstrand

 4.1 Stakeholder mobilization

 The execution of the LED Mandate must be informed by all relevant stakeholders for the desired impact to be achieved.
 It acknowledges and calls for a realization of key drivers such as effective communication across the spectrum where no effort is spared in ensuring sufficient buy-in from all affected parties; ensuring a broad participation through well democratized processes.
 Constant community engagements and professional business mobilization are central objectives towards a successful accomplishment of stakeholder mobilization.